BenWassa/drop/docs/AI_Instructions.md

 - **Data persistence**: localStorage for client-side storage
 - **Performance**: Lightweight, fast-loading, offline-capable

-This document provides the foundation for AI agents to understand and contribute effectively to the Ocean in a Drop project.
+This document provides the foundation for AI agents to understand and contribute effectively to the drop project.
 Follow these guidelines to maintain code quality, consistency, and the project's core philosophy of simplicity and intentionality.